permitio/permit-cli/README.md

     - `apply` - apply an environment template to your current environment
 - `opa` - a collection of commands for better OPA experience
   - `policy` - print the available policies of an active OPA instance
-- `api` - a collection of commands which is used for management of permit.io
-  - `sync users` - Syncs the user if already there and creates new user.
 - `gitops create github` - configure Permit environment to use [GitOps flow](https://docs.permit.io/integrations/gitops/overview/)
 - `api` - direct access to Permit.io's API functionality
   - `users` - manage users in your Permit.io account